apache/solr/solr/modules/jaegertracer-configurator/README.md

 Add this Solr Module to your Solr installation by enabling it via `-Dsolr.modules=jaegertracer-configurator`

 There are a number of sampler's available to Jaeger.
-If you choose "remote", you will need to add the GSON dependency from https://github.com/google/gson yourself.
 Learn more about the available samplers at https://www.jaegertracing.io/docs/sampling/#client-sampling-configuration.

 The Jaeger Tracer Configurator is added to `solr.xml` like this: